Psalm 91 – The Assurance Given to those Who Trust in God

 · My God: Elohay.

 b.
-He is my refuge and my fortress: The one who lives intimately in God knows the greatness of His protection.
+He is my refuge and my fortress: The one who lives intimately with God knows the greatness of His protection.
 God Himself becomes like a mighty refuge and fortress for the believer.

 i.
 My refuge: “Have you ever said definitely, ‘O Lord, thou art my refuge’?
 Fleeing from all other, have you sheltered in Him from the windy storm and tempest, from the harrow by day, and pestilence by night, from man and devil?
 You must avow it.
 Do not only think it, but say it.”
 (Meyer)

 c.
 My God, in Him I will trust: This close relationship with God and all the benefits that come from it are for those who know Yahweh as God, and who truly trust in Him.
-At the same time, having received His protection, comfort, and care, the believer trusts God all the more, and increasingly knows Him as God.
+As a believer receives His protection, comfort, and care, he trusts God all the more, and increasingly knows Him as God.

 i.
 “Men are apt enough to proclaim their doubts, and even to boast of them, indeed there is a party nowadays of the most audacious pretenders to culture and thought, who glory in casting suspicion upon everything; hence it becomes the duty of all true believers to speak out and testify with calm courage to their own well-grounded reliance upon their God.”
 (Spurgeon)

 ii.
-Spurgeon suggested many different Biblical characters who had their own expression of the phrase My God.
+Spurgeon suggested many different Biblical examples of people who had their own expression of the phrase My God.

 · My God is the young convert’s confession (Ruth, as in Ruth 1:16).

 · My God is the declaration of the believer when opposed (Micaiah, as in 1 Kings 22:14).

 · My God is the secret vow of the believer in consecration (Jacob, as in Genesis 32:28-30).

 · My God is the deepest comfort to God’s children in great woe (Jesus, as in Matthew 27:46).

 · My God is the celebration for the victorious believer (Miriam, as in Exodus 15:21).

 2. (3-4) How God brings His protection, comfort, and care.